 YOU ARE NOT ALONE

 IBS-D takes guts, but you’re not alone.
-We’ve gathered these resources to help you understand the condition, learn different ways to manage it, and even find support among other patients like you.
+Explore these resources to help you understand the condition, learn different ways to manage it, and even find support among other patients like you.

 Ask your healthcare provider

-Talking to your doctor about your symptoms isn’t always easy.
+Talking to your healthcare provider (HCP) about your symptoms isn’t always easy.
 Learn more about IBS-D and then use the questions below to help you start the discussion.
 Be sure to ask about other treatment options you may not have tried.

 Know what questions to ask